aroucadi/evermore_app/recall-mvp/docs/GUIDES/01_setup_local.md

 # Local Development Setup

-Get Recall running on your machine in 5 minutes.
+Get Evermore running on your machine in 5 minutes.

 ## Prerequisites
 - Node.js 18+